Arzik1987/SaP/README.md

    * *Source_sample_rate_seconds* - information field.
 Sample rate in the original dataset.

 ### Requirements
-The experiments are implemented in programming language R (https://cran.r-project.org/).
+The experiments are implemented in programming language [R](https://cran.r-project.org/).
 We used additional packages listed below.
 In case your R installation does not contain these packages, the code from this repository will install their latest versions automatically.
 * anytime (version 0.3.7)
 * batchtools (version 0.9.12)
 * cluster (version 2.1.0)